 Julie Bare, District #2 Trustee, 2014 Board President - After retiring from a 30-year career as an educator in the Bullhead City public school system, Dr. Bare had a sincere interest in serving the community as a Governing Board member for Mohave Community College.
-In 2008, she was elected to represent District 2, which encompasses all of Bullhead City.
+In 2014, she was elected to represent District 2 for a second term, which encompasses all of Bullhead City.
 Julie values the opportunities provided at MCC, and respects the supportive learning-centered culture of each campus.
 In her words, “At MCC, students are recognized as individuals, and empowered to succeed.”

 |Phyllis Smith, District #3 Trustee - 2014 Board Secretary - Ms. Smith represents District 3, which encompasses the southern portion of Lake Havasu City.
 She was elected to the Board in November of 2012.